 - Red onion finely chopped

-Add the chopped celery root and sweet potato and continue to cook, stirring occasionally, until vegetables have softened, but are still al dente, about 10 minutes.
+- Add the chopped celery root, sweet potato, and apple and continue to cook, stirring occasionally, until vegetables have softened, but are still al dente, about 10 minutes.